EnnieAyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 2-hellofile- display content of etc/passwd
 - 3-twofiles- display content of two files
 - 4-lastlines- display last 10 lines of a file
+- 5-firstlines- display first 10 lines of a file